irmen/Pyro4/docs/source/clientcode.rst

 Click on the method link to see its apidoc, or have a look at the :file:`ser_custom` example and the :file:`test_serialize` unit tests for more information.
 It is recommended to avoid using these hooks if possible, there's a security risk to create arbitrary objects from serialized data that is received from untrusted sources.
-When you configure Pyro to use the pickle protocol these hooks are useless because pickle already supports serialization of custom classes.
-Be aware once more that using pickle is a security risk.

 Upgrading older code that relies on pickle